cryptax/androidre/README.md

 This repository contains 1 docker image for the reverse engineering of _Android_ applications:

-- Android RE tools: `cryptax/android-re:2023.07` (1.7 GB).
+- Android RE tools: `cryptax/android-re:2024.02` (1.7 GB).
 This image contains reverse engineering tools.

-**The other images are obsolete and/or broken**: `cryptax/dexcalibur:2023.01` and `cryptax/android-emu:2021.01`.

 **Disclaimer**: Please use responsibly.

 # Quick Setup

-You are expected to download those containers via `docker pull`:
+On an AMD64 platform, you can pull the container via `docker pull`:

-1. `docker pull cryptax/android-re:2023.07`
+1. `docker pull cryptax/android-re:2024.02`
 2. `docker-compose up -d android-retools`

 Access by SSH: